-Appendix L: Capital Leases
+► Appendix L: Capital Leases (Prior to GASB Statement #87)

 Generally, a lease arrangement subject to annual appropriation does not require voter approval under Taxpayer Bill of Rights (TABOR); but, the accounting for that lease is the same as any other capital lease.
 The basic steps are shown below.